-Town Centre The Ed.
+Town Centre Ed.
 Square Town Centre

-Sergeant Street The principal street through the Town Centre Core (see Figure 2),

-Town Square as its focal point.
+Sergeant Street The principal street through the Town Centre Core (see Figure 2), activated by a mix of uses including retail, commercial, food and beverage, residential and break out community spaces including the Town Square as its focal point.